On some aspects of the discretization of the Suslov problem: Introduction

-The paper is structured as follows: In \S\ref{Preli}, \S\ref{Symm} and \S\ref{VIRS} we provide a comprehensive introduction to nonholonomic mechanics, variational nonholonomic integrators, symmetries in nonholonomic Lagrangian systems, the Euler-Poincar\'e-Suslov equations and, finally, variational integrators for reduced systems.
-We prove the equivalence of the reaction forces, say Lagrange multipliers, coming from the unreduced and reduced settings, see proposition \ref{equivalence}.
-Moreover, we provide a new version of the discrete Euler-Poincar\'e-Suslov equations, defined on the Lie algebra through the incorporation of a retraction map, in corollary \ref{CoroRetr}. \S\ref{Principal} establishes the link between the results in \cite{JiSch} and the reduced framework.
-First, \S\ref{Consistenci} accounts for the relationship between the consistency order of the unreduced and reduced setups, which is nontrivial and can be completely worked out when the discrete reconstruction equation is given by a Cayley retraction map.
-Then, in subsection \S\ref{dreps}, we study general discretizations of the Euler-Poincar\'e-Suslov problem which preserve the nonholonomic constraints, as well as sufficient conditions in the case of variational integrators guaranteeing such a preservation (proposition \ref{PropoCons}).
-The section \S\ref{Ejemplo} accounts for an exhaustive study of the Suslov problem on $SO(3)$.
-We give consistency results both for general and variational discretizations, and illustrate their performance through some plots.
+The paper is structured as follows: In \S\ref{Preli}, \S\ref{Symm} and \S\ref{VIRS} we provide a comprehensive introduction to nonholonomic mechanics, variational nonholonomic integrators, symmetries of nonholonomic Lagrangian systems, the Euler-Poincar\'e-Suslov equations and, finally, variational integrators for reduced systems.
+We provide a new version of the discrete Euler-Poincar\'e-Suslov equations, defined on the Lie algebra through the incorporation of a retraction map, in corollary \ref{CoroRetr}. \S\ref{Principal} establishes the link between the results in \cite{JiSch} and the reduced framework for $SO(3)$, i.e. we perform an exhaustive study of the Suslov problem.
+First, \S\ref{Consistenci} is devoted to the study of consistency orders as mentioned above.
+Then, in subsection \S\ref{dreps}, we study general discretizations, as well as sufficient conditions in the case of variational integrators that guarantee preservationof the continuous-time constraint distribution.
+In \S\ref{GeneralDisc}, we give consistency results both for general and variational discretizations, and illustrate their performance through some plots.
 Finally, \S\ref{Pertur} is devoted to the study of distribution-preserving discretizations of the Euler-Poincar\'e-Suslov problem viewed as perturbation of the continuous dynamics.
-For this, we apply the result by Fiedler and Scheurle \cite{FiSch} to the system under consideration, and establish a bound of the perturbation produced in the unreduced dynamics by a reduced integrator, and conversely.
+Here, we apply the result by Fiedler and Scheurle \cite{FiSch} to the system under consideration, and establish a bound of the perturbation produced in the unreduced dynamics by a reduced integrator, and conversely.

 Throughout the paper, we use Einstein's convention for the summation over repeated indices unless the opposite is stated.